olamiwhat/tictactoe-wave/README.md

 The API was built mainly with vanilla Node.js
 No external dependencies except for testing
-Jest was installed for testing
+Jest and supertest was installed for testing

 API is currently deployed on Heroku https://tictactoe-wave-api.herokuapp.com/